 To get a pair of Boots on Your Land, check with four sources:

 1. Your local DNR Forestry Office.
-Experienced DNR foresters are often available to work with private woodland owners.
-Their service to private landowners is free but, because of the many demands on their time, getting a DNR forester out to your land might involve a wait for as much as a year.
-In addition, there is a limit to what services DNR foresters can perform.
-For example, foresters in many DNR offices are not permitted to arrange for timber sales on private land.
+Experienced DNR foresters are sometimes available to work with private woodland owners.
+There is a charge for their service.
+In additions, because of the many demands on their time, getting a DNR forester out to your land might involve a wait for as much as a year.
+Further, there is a limit to what services DNR foresters can perform.
+For example, foresters in some DNR offices are not permitted to arrange for timber sales on private land.

 2. Some county Soil and Water Conservation Districts (SWCDs) employ a forester who specializes in working with private woodland owners.

 3. Private Consulting Foresters can provide the fullest range of services to private woodland owners, including everything from a walk across the land with you to managing a timber sale from start to finish.
 Private consultants charge for their services while DNR and SWCD foresters do not.
 Nonetheless, you can be “money ahead” by working with a private forester.
 Here are some of the advantages of working with a private consulting forester:

 In addition, their fees are probably deductible!